abdulxs/DevOps-Projects/Project 1 - Web stack implementation (LAMP stack) in AWS/Installing Dependencies.md

 This command would output the Apache2 payload indicating that it is accessible locally in the Ubuntu shell.

 Next, test that Apache HTTP server can respond to requests from the Internet.
-Open a browser and type the public IP of the Ubutun instance: http://3.235.248.184/:80 This outputs the Apache2 default page.
+Open a browser and type the public IP of the Ubuntu instance: http://3.80.162.49:80 This outputs the Apache2 default page.

 <img width="1364" alt="image" src="https://user-images.githubusercontent.com/18741380/221712109-df8bef83-afe8-4bb6-9f83-b2f8b7ea411d.png">

-Next, test that Apache HTTP server can respond to requests from the Internet.
-Open a browser and type the public IP of the Ubutun instance: http://3.235.248.184/:80 This outputs the Apache2 default page.